JTNight/home/index.md

 </p>

 <p>
-This is where you can learn about my personal academic information, including publications; projects; etc.
+This is where you can read about my personal academic information, including publications; projects; etc.
 </p>

 <p>